asaadaay/3-tier-architecture/README.md

 ## Deployment commands

 Create a ".env" file (see sample.env) and populate the keys with values relevant to your AWS environment.
+After stack has been deployed, increase desired tasks for service to 1 (or more) and trigger the pipeline.

 Activate virtual environment:
 ```